Azure/azure-powershell/documentation/migration-guides/Az.13.0.0-migration-guide.md

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.Sql.ManagedInstanceHybridLink.Model.AzureSqlManagedInstanceLinkModel' is changing
   - The following properties in the output type are being deprecated : 'TargetDatabase' 'PrimaryAvailabilityGroupName' 'SecondaryAvailabilityGroupName' 'SourceEndpoint' 'SourceReplicaId' 'TargetReplicaId' 'LinkState' 'LastHardenedLsn'
-  - The following properties are being added to the output type : 'Databases' 'DistributedAvailabilityGroupName ' 'InstanceAvailabilityGroupName' 'PartnerAvailabilityGroupName' 'InstanceLinkRole' 'PartnerLinkRole' 'FailoverMode' 'SeedingMode' 'PartnerEndpoint'
+  - The following properties are being added to the output type : 'Database' 'DistributedAvailabilityGroupName ' 'InstanceAvailabilityGroupName' 'PartnerAvailabilityGroupName' 'InstanceLinkRole' 'PartnerLinkRole' 'FailoverMode' 'SeedingMode' 'PartnerEndpoint'
   - This change is expected to take effect from Az.Sql version: 6.0.0 and Az version: 13.0.0